 The architecture that's described here shows how to use Azure to satisfy this need, and how to do it at low cost, and by continuing to use the on-premises network, AD DS, and DNS.

 In this architecture, Azure Files provides the file share.
 Site-to-site VPN or Azure ExpressRoute provides secure connections between the on-premises network and Azure virtual network.
 Users and applications use the connections to access the files.
-Azure Active Directory (Azure AD) and Azure DNS cooperate with on-premises AD DS and DNS to secure the access.
+Microsoft Entra ID and Azure DNS cooperate with on-premises AD DS and DNS to secure the access.

 In short, if you're in the described situation, you can provide cloud files to your on-premises users at low cost, and continue to provide secure file access with your on-premises AD DS and DNS.